 Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

-Heterophyes heterophyes is endemic in East Asia, the Middle East, Sudan, Egypt, and southeast Europe.
+Heterophyes heterophyes is endemic in East Asia, the Middle East (especially Sudan and Egypt) and southeastern Europe.

-Heterophyiasis is acquired by eating infected raw or undercooked fish from freshwater or brackish water containing metacercariae (encysted stage).
+Heterophyiasis is acquired by eating infected raw or undercooked fish from freshwater or brackish water containing metacercariae (encysted stage) (1).
 After ingestion, metacercariae excyst and attach to the mucosa of the small intestine.
 There, they develop into adults, growing to about 1.0 to 1.7 mm by 0.3 to 0.4 mm.
 Flukes may penetrate the mucosa and deposit eggs that pass through lymphatics into the bloodstream.
-Egg migration to the heart and other organs has been reported.
+Circulation of the eggs and deposition in the heart and other organs has been reported.

 Infection with Metagonimus yokogawai, a related trematode, has been reported after eating raw or undercooked freshwater or brackish fish in Far Eastern Russia, Korea, Japan, China, Taiwan, the Balkan states, Israel, and Spain.
-Intestinal infection with Nanophyetus salmincola has been reported after ingestion of raw or undercooked salmon.
+Intestinal infection with Nanophyetus salmincola has been reported in the Pacific Northwest region of the United States (Washington, Oregon, and Northern California) and British Columbia, Canada, after ingestion of raw or undercooked salmon (2).

 Infections are frequently asymptomatic.
 Symptoms are more common with heavy infections or in immunocompromised patients.
 Onset of symptoms is typically about 9 days after ingestion of contaminated fish and can include anorexia, nausea, abdominal pain, malabsorption, weight loss, dyspepsia, and diarrhea.
 Eosinophilia may be present.